How to SSH into UniFi APs

-If you've been using UniFi Access Points (APs) for a while, you're probably familiar with their sleek and user-friendly web interface.
+If you've been using UniFi for a while, you're probably familiar with the user-friendly web interface.
 It's where most of the magic happens, from setting up your Wi-Fi network to monitoring connected devices.

-But did you know there's a whole other layer of control hidden beneath the surface?
-Enter SSH, or Secure Shell—a powerful tool that allows you to access your UniFi APs through the command line.
+But there's a whole other layer of control hidden beneath the surface?
+Enter SSH: a tool that allows you to access your UniFi APs through the command line.

 Table of Contents